 NWS public weather forecasts are available for up to 7 days into the future.
 This means that a 1-day forecast is for the weather 1 day (24 hours) from now, that a 3-day forecast is for the weather 3 days (72 hours) from now, and so on.
-Using a scale from 1 to 10 where 1 means Not at all Confident and 10 is Very Confident, how confident are you in max/min temperature forecasts for the times listed below?
+Using a scale from 1 to 10 where 1 means Not at all Confident and 10 is Very Confident (11=don’t know), how confident are you in max/min temperature forecasts for the times listed below?

 1 day from now